 It pays to compare your options

-Ultimately, paying too much for car insurance is more complicated than how old you are or whether you identify as a man or a woman.
+Ultimately, paying too much for car insurance is more complicated than how old you are or your gender.
+And not every insurance company will weigh each factor the same.
 To find the cheapest rates and most comprehensive coverage you’re eligible for, compare both big and smaller insurers.

 You may also like